Notice regarding the quality of machine translation

 - have worked a two-year professional internship.

-To go further Article 16 of Decree 96-478 of 31 May 1996 on the regulation of the profession of surveyor-expert and code of professional duties; and Article 6 of Decree No. 2010-1406 of November 12, 2010 relating to the government's land surveyor-expert diploma.
+For further information: Article 16 of Decree 96-478 of 31 May 1996 on the regulation of the profession of surveyor-expert and code of professional duties; and Article 6 of Decree No. 2010-1406 of November 12, 2010 relating to the government's land surveyor-expert diploma.

 c.
-Professional Qualifications - European Nationals (Free Service Or Free Establishment)
+Professional Qualifications - European Nationals (Free Service Or Freedom of establishment)

 The professional national of a Member State of the European Union (EU) or party to the agreement on the European Economic Area (EEA) may practice in France on a temporary and occasional basis the activity of surveyor-expert, provided that he is legally established states to carry out the same activity.